 - increases the speed of the planning process;

-Furthermore, driver-based planning is the first building block towards a wider transformation of financial planning.
+Furthermore, driver-based planning is the first building block toward a wider transformation of financial planning.
 It essentially unlocks other significant improvements such as integrated business planning, rolling forecasts, scenario planning, sensitivity analysis and intelligent/predictive forecasting.

 What is the role of technology in the transition to driver-based planning?

-Technology is obviously a key enabler for enhanced planning processes.
+Technology is a key enabler for enhanced planning processes.
 Once a company has defined its driver-based planning framework "on paper", the next step is to embed it into the Enterprise Performance Management (EPM) technology landscape.
 This will ensure efficient planning processes, whereby drivers are configured and connected to the right data sources, and changes in assumptions and targets are seamlessly taken into account.

 Driver-based planning is a must-have capability for any EPM solutions nowadays.
 Companies should therefore consider this when selecting a new EPM solution or upgrading their current system.
 Luckily, modern EPM solutions should natively provide such features.